 1. Select a Sustainability Ambassador

-This person will be the main point of contact between iSEE, the Green Greeks Registered Student Organization, and your chapter.
-The Ambassador will take charge of implementation.
+This person will be the main point of contact between iSEE and your chapter.
+The Ambassador will take charge of implementation and communication.

 3. Begin Greening Your Chapter

-Implement all Required Actions and as many of the Elective Actions as you like.
-Take as much time as you need for this, and remember that iSEE is here to help if you run into challenges. iSEE has put together a full guide with detailed suggestions for how to complete every action, located below.
+Implement all Required Actions and as many Elective Actions as you can.
+Take as much time as you need for this, and remember that iSEE is here to help if you run into challenges.

 4. Ambassador Survey

-Once you’re confident that you’ve achieved as many actions as you’d like to take, reach out to the Green Chapter team to finalize your certification.
-The Ambassador Survey is used as the final “report” of your actions.
+Once you’re confident that you’ve achieved as many actions as possible, submit your report using the link below and reach out to the Greener Chapter team (email@example.com) to confirm your certification.

 Congratulations!
 Your chapter is now certified for one year.
-We will send you an official certificate to be displayed with pride.
+We will work with you to showcase your certification with pride.

 Here to Help: Tutorials, Hints & Tips